microsoft/LabanotationSuite/GestureAuthoringTools/KinectReader/README.md

 - The Stop Capture button stop the capture session and records the Kinect data, audio, and video to the output files.
 The video is recorded from the Kinect’s color camera and the audio is recorded from the system default audio input device.
 Set the input audio device or adjust the audio input level using the Windows Sound settings or control panel.
 ## Capture Sessions
-A continuous capture session records each Kinect data frames, audio, and video as they are supplied by the Kinect sensor.
+A continuous capture session records Kinect data frames, audio, and video as they are supplied by the Kinect sensor.
 A frame-by-frame capture session records a Kinect data frame only when the Mark button is clicked.
 When enabled, audio/video is recorded continuously for either session type.
 The session files are saved to the directory specified by the DataDir property:
 - The Kinect data frames are saved to joints.csv.
 - When recording both audio and video, the recording is saved to videorecording.wmv.